 Ocean Park Hong Kong has got everything for a great family day out.
-With cable car adventures, roller coasters, theme park rides, Water World Ocean Park, the new Fullerton Ocean Park Hotel, and many other amusement park attractions it’s time to take another visit.
+With cable car adventures, roller coasters, theme park rides, Water World Ocean Park, the Fullerton Ocean Park Hotel, and many other amusement park attractions – it’s time to make another visit!

-Located in the lush surrounding of Aberdeen, Ocean Park is one of Hong Kong’s biggest amusement parks.
-Stretching from Wong Chuk Hang to Nam Long Shan, you could easily spend an entire weekend here taking in the Grand aquarium, seeing the animals, and enjoying the fairground rides and amusements – maybe even a stay at the new Fullerton Hotel Ocean Park!
-Pandas, sharks, stingrays, dolphins, penguins, sea lions, walruses and large manta rays are some of the headline animals to see and adrenaline junkies and funfair enthusiasts will also have plenty to keep them happy with various roller coasters and rides.
+Ocean Park is one of Hong Kong’s biggest amusement parks, located in the lush surroundings of Aberdeen.
+Pandas, sharks, stingrays, dolphins, penguins, sea lions, walruses and large manta rays are some of the headline animals to see.
+Plus, adrenaline junkies and funfair enthusiasts will also have plenty to keep them happy with various roller coasters and rides.
+From booking tickets to where to eat with kids and plenty of useful tips, here’s your ultimate guide to Ocean Park Hong Kong.

 Jump To: